Welcome 2025!

 3. Being Mindful of the Pros and Cons of “Retail Therapy”

 Let’s face it – going out and bringing home a new item you’ve had your eye on is a good feeling.
-Many of us who are avid couponers and deal hunters get a nice “coupon/deal high” when we score something with amazing savings compared to the retail price.
-(I’m guilty of this on Dec.
-26th each year to get Christmas items on clearance!)
+Many of us who are avid deal hunters get a nice “coupon/deal high” when we score something with amazing savings compared to the retail price. (which is why I faithfully send out updated Amazon promo codes twice a week, in hopes you will not have to pay full price for an item you would get anyway!)
+Each year I get my deal high on Dec.
+26th when I get out early and stock up on Christmas items on clearance!
+I’ll get some fun new ornaments, wrapping paper, bows, tissue paper, other decorations, candy, etc. – all at usually 50% off or more!)
 This is fun and even therapeutic!
 It can also be very helpful for your personal finances when you can bring home necessities for a fraction of the usual cost.

 - Is there money in the budget to pay for this and what is the purpose of this item?
-If I’m dying to get out of the house and go shopping, and I know that I personally don’t need anything, then I’ll purchase gifts (even for Christmas) all year long.
+If I’m dying to get out of the house and go shopping (or jump on the Amazon app on my phone), and I know that I personally don’t need anything, then I’ll purchase gifts (even for Christmas) all year long.
 That way if I find a good deal, and don’t need it (which is probably most of the time), then perhaps I can purchase an item as a gift I needed to purchase anyway.
 I actually use a gift buying spreadsheet that you can find in this post on how Planning Ahead Can Save Big.
 That way if I want to use shopping as entertainment, and want that money saving / good deal “high”, then I make sure it is for something I need to buy.
 It’s nice because then your deals are for giving – and giving is a great feeling.

 4. Giving Should be a Regular Line Item in your Budget!

 Speaking of giving, you should pick a local church, charity, or organization that you regularly support.
-What you sow is what you reap!
 I had a friend recently who got an amazing deal on a pair of designer boots that she scored at Macy’s.
 Then her and her daughter went to visit some homeless people around the holidays, and inevitably, gave her boots away.
 She also bought another person some dinner.
 Two days later she ended up getting a bonus at work that was the same amount she gave away that previous weekend.
 Out of the goodness of her heart, what she gave, came back to her.

 5. Go on a Spending Freeze

-Think of this as a short term money diet.
+What is a spending freeze?
+You can think of it as a short-term money diet.
 Maybe your New Year’s resolution can be for 30 days to not spend money on any extras except your bare necessities and bills.
 Even limit your groceries – make a menu based off of what you already have on hand in your freezer and pantry.
 Make a game out of it – see how many meals you can squeeze out without having to go to the grocery store except for produce and milk.
 Then any money you save, apply that to debt or put it toward a big-ticket item you want to save for.
 You’ll start off the year already being ahead of the game!

 6. Pay for Big Ticket Items Only When You Have the Cash To Pay In Full